Buggaboo/xplatform/http-call-grammar.md

         "content-type" = "application/ubjson" // comment: also listens to 'bson' or 'ubjson' and generates a parser accordingly
     }
     '''
-    and response // these headers will be injected in the back end call
+    and response StockPriceResponse // these headers will be injected in the back end call
     '''
     {
         "server-version" = "1.2.3",